 Unless a written contract exists that transfers ownership, consultants almost always have IP ownership rights to what they create.
 Because it's common for companies to hire consultants, both sides are usually aware of the need to draw up a written contract to transfer ownership rights if an agreement doesn't already exist.

 Early-stage companies and startup businesses often contract with third-party companies for the purpose of developing their product or services.
 For instance, new businesses may contract with product design specialists, web development companies, or software development providers.
 Although the company pays for the services, the third party holds the IP rights, unless the two sides enter into an agreement that states otherwise.

 Just because property is intangible doesn't mean it has no value or can't be owned.
 In the field of intellectual property, concepts and ideas can be extremely valuable.
 If you have IP that you want to benefit from, it's important to protect your rights.
 Consulting with a legal professional who's experienced in this area can help you protect them.

 If you need help with IP ownership, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.